WebFiori/docs/folder-structure.md

 ## Setting Custom Application Folder

 * Customize the application folder name (default: `App`) to match your project's naming conventions or PSR-4 requirements.
-* Configure the folder name by modifying the `APP_DIR` constant at the top of `public/index.php`.
+* Configure the folder name by modifying the first parameter of `App::initiate()` in `public/index.php`.
 * When changed, the framework automatically recreates the folder structure with your chosen name.
-For example, setting `APP_DIR` to `MyProject` creates configuration files at `MyProject/Config`.
+For example, passing `'MyProject'` as the first parameter creates configuration files at `MyProject/Config`.

 This organized structure promotes maintainable code, efficient collaboration, and scalable application development.